Responding to the Covid-19 crisis

 The closure of all schools and childcare settings for an indefinite period during the coronavirus crisis could mean a potential increase in the inequalities between home environments in terms of parental investment and resources to help children in the acquisition of both cognitive and non-cognitive skills.
 MiSoC researchers including Director Emilia Del Bono, Adeline Delavande, Birgitta Rabe, Laura Fumagalli and Ayse Guveli are examining the long-term repercussions on children’s educational and mental health outcomes.

 Since the beginning of the Covid-19 lockdown, there has been a dramatic surge in reports of domestic violence.
 MiSoC research by Sonia Bhalotra and colleagues show that cash flow problems and unexpected extended periods of time couples are having to spend together because of involuntary unemployment are contributing to this phenomenon.

 The drop in economic activity resulting from the Covid-19 pandemic will have a uniquely damaging effect on those entering, or about to enter, the labour market this year.
 MiSoC research conducted by Emilia Del Bono and Greta Morando highlights the risks of a new economic recession exacerbating inequalities between graduates from different SES backgrounds, while Angus Holford explores the long-run harm caused by the disappearance of extra-curricular opportunities and part-time work for teenagers still at school.

-MiSoC’s research programme for 2014-2019 is called “Understanding individual and family behaviours in a new era of uncertainty and change” and covers three main areas.
-Cutting across all three is a programme of methodological research.
+MiSoC’s research programme covers four main areas.
+Cutting across all four is a programme of methodological research.

 MiSoC also coordinates a research network on preference and expectation formation.
 Read more here.